ForEverMil/FRUITS-IDENTIFICATION-SYSTEM-WITH-MOBILENETV2/README.md

 # FRUITS-IDENTIFICATION-SYSTEM-WITH-MOBILENETV2
 The system builds and develops a system capable of accurately recognizing and classifying popular fruits.
 With the advancement of deep learning and deep neural networks, fruit identification will bring widespread applications in practice.
+The model has been trained and recognizes 10 types of fruit with a relatively high accuracy of 98%, although the amount of data will still be limited.
+The model using MobileNetV2 has good learning and implementation value if developed into a software.
+Application to identify many different types of fruit, but requires a lot of dataset.